About choosing a restaurant in Chamonix

 For a fine dining experience then the Hameau de Albert Premier is home to the double Michelin starred Albert Premier restaurant.
 The menu centres on fresh local produce and makes the most of the abundance of herbs and vegetables grown in the hotel’s own vegetable garden.
 The wine cellar counts no less than 20,000 bottles, comprised of the 950 appellations presented on the wine list.
 Whilst you might expect the Albert Premier to be a traditional formal dining experience, it is actually very accessible and extremely welcoming.
 The staff are charming, the service impeccable, and the surroundings tranquil but not austere.
-Whether you choose to blow the budget on the à la carte or stick to the surprisingly well-priced set menus, you are sure to experience one of the finest meals to be had in the Chamonix valley.
+The à la carte menu is not cheap but you are sure to experience one of the finest meals to be had in the Chamonix valley.

 La Maison Carrier is a classy, traditional French restaurant also run by the Albert Premier hotel.
-Expect smart service and rich, elegantly presented food.
+Expect smart service and elegantly presented food in rustic farmhouse surroundings.
 Whilst vegetarians are catered for, it’s the meat that takes centre stage here with steak, lamb, pork and foie gras being well represented on the menu.
 The wine list includes some of the very best French wines as well as more modest regional ones, in addition to wine from local vineyards in the Aosta Valley in Italy and the Valais region of Switzerland.

-Not far from here is the Bistrot des Sports, the oldest bistrot in Chamonix, established at the dawn of the 20th century.
+At the top of the pedestrianised Rue Joseph Vallot is the Bistrot des Sports, the oldest bistro in Chamonix, established at the dawn of the 20th century.
 It played a crucial role during the first Olympic winter games of 1924 and was later owned by Frison Roche, one of Chamonix’s most famous alpinists.
-This Chamonix institution has a friendly French atmosphere partly because of of its mix of ski instructors, mountain guides, locals, seasonal workers and tourists and partly due to the well-priced, lunch/dinner menu.
+This Chamonix bar has a friendly French atmosphere partly because of of its mix of ski instructors, mountain guides, locals, seasonal workers and tourists and partly due to the well-priced, lunch/dinner menu.
 The restaurant serves a varied menu, featuring a host of local specialities, alongside everyday Gallic classics.

 If you want a more peaceful location with unrivalled views of Mont Blanc then L’Auberge du Bois Prin is where you should head.
-Nestling high above Chamonix in the winding mountain lanes of Les Moussoux, the Bois Prin is a delightfully quaint 4 star hotel, renowned gastronomic restaurant and a real hidden gem!
-The chef/gardener, Dennis Carrier, spends his time bustling between the hotel’s extensive vegetable garden and the kitchen, where his delicious and inventive cuisine makes a meal here an experience to remember.
+Nestling high above Chamonix in the winding mountain lanes of Les Moussoux, the Bois Prin is a delightfully quaint 4 star hotel, with a renowned gastronomic restaurant.
 Open for lunch and dinner, the restaurant also has a beautiful terrace with unsurpassable views across to the Mont Blanc chain.
-Excellent food, charming service and a table with a view – the Bois Prin has it all!

-For a reasonably priced cheese-fix Le Boccalatte is the place to go for all the best regional specialities from tartiflette to fondue, situated on the Avenue l'Aiguille du Midi, close to the train station.
+For a reasonably priced cheese-fix Le Boccalatte is the place to go for all the best regional specialities from tartiflette to fondue, situated on the Avenue l'Aiguille du Midi by the level crossing.

-New to the centre of Chamonix is La Telecabine, tucked away on a quiet street behind the casino with a fantastic view of the Aiguille du Midi.
-Serving classic French cuisine and meat dishes, there are also a few fish options and a selection of tapas, such as cappuccino of prawns with a saffron emulsion, lobster burger, spare ribs, fresh fish, home made profiteroles, and of course an array of the tastiest Savoyard specialties.
-Set menus start from 2 courses at lunchtime for 21€ and go up to 38€ for a 3 course evening meal.
+Back in the centre of Chamonix is La Telecabine, tucked away on a quiet street behind the casino and with a fantastic view of the Aiguille du Midi.
+It serves very good French cuisine in a polished dining room that also manages to feel lively and atmospheric.
+Set menus start from two courses at lunchtime for 21€ and go up to 38€ for a three course evening meal.
 They have a good selection of French wines and champagne.

-Located a couple of kilometres from Chamonix, in Les Praz, La Cabane restaurant is set in a cosy log cabin, and serves modern French cuisine and Savoyarde favourites.
+Located a couple of kilometres from Chamonix, in Les Praz, La Cabane restaurant is set in an elegant log cabin, and serves modern French cuisine and Savoyarde favourites.
 Whilst holding fast to its rustic origins with cow skins adorning the floor around the open fire, there are numerous modern, stylish fixtures and features to draw the eye.
-Skylight windows have been incorporated in the grass-covered roof (eco-friendly insulation) so that the interior is bathed with natural light.
-The food here is excellent and as well as the à la carte options, they offer a number of very good value menus including a midday option with a choice of 2 main courses and 2 desserts for €19 per person.
-It’s well worth taking a woodland stroll up the river to Le Praz and reward your efforts with lunch or dinner at La Cabane.
+The food here is excellent and as well as the à la carte options, they offer a number of very good value menus including a midday option with a choice of two main courses and two desserts for €19 per person.
+It’s well worth taking a woodland stroll up the river from Chamonix to Le Praz and reward your efforts with lunch or dinner at La Cabane.